-1.2 Financial reporting standard 102 - reduced disclosure exemptions
+1.2 Financial Reporting Standard 102 - reduced disclosure exemptions

-The Company has taken advantage of the following disclosure exemptions in preparing these financial statements, as permitted by the FRS 102:
+The Company has taken advantage of the following disclosure exemptions in preparing these financial statements, as permitted by the FRS 102, 'The Financial Reporting Standard applicable in the UK and Republic of Ireland':

-- the requirements of Section 7 Statement of Cash Flows;

-- the requirements of Section 3 Financial Statement Presentation paragraph 3.17(d);

-- the requirements of Section 11 Financial Instruments paragraphs 11.42 to 11.48A;

-- the requirements of Section 12 Other Financial Instruments paragraphs 12.26 to 12.29;

-- the requirements of Section 26 Share-based Payment paragraphs 26.18(b), 26.19 to 26.21 and 26.23;

-- the requirements of Section 33 Related Party Disclosures paragraph 33.7.
+- the requirements of Section 7 Statement of Cash Flows; - the requirements of Section 3 Financial Statement Presentation paragraph 3.17(d); - the requirements of Section 11 Financial Instruments paragraphs 11.42 to 11.48A; - the requirements of Section 12 Other Financial Instruments paragraphs 12.26 to 12.29; - the requirements of Section 26 Share-based Payment paragraphs 26.18(b), 26.19 to 26.21 and 26.23; - the requirements of Section 33 Related Party Disclosures paragraph 33.7.

-This information is included in the consolidated financial statements of Intercontinental Exchange, Inc., as at 31 December 2020 and these financial statements may be obtained from www.theice.com.
+This information is included in the consolidated financial statements of Intercontinental Exchange, Inc., as at 31 December 2021 and these financial statements may be obtained from www.ice.com.